Prag8855/aab/content/guides/visit-berlin.md

 ### How to rent a car

 You don't need to rent a car in Berlin.
 It's easier to use public transit.
-If you have an International Driving Permit or a EU driver's licence, you can drive in Germany.
+If you have an International Driving Permit or an EU driver's licence, you can drive in Germany.

 **[Where to rent a car ➞](/guides/public-transit#rent-a-car)**